NithishRajaOfficial/Cat-Image-Classification/README.md

 # Cat-Image-Classification

-<font color="blue"> This Project is to classify the Image of Cat using Deep Learning in depth of Logistic Regression by <b>Nithish_Raja</b>
+This Project is to classify the Image of Cat using Deep Learning in depth of Logistic Regression by <b>Nithish_Raja</b>

+<b> Mathematically Implemented !!! </b>

 * Build a logistic regression classifier to recognize  cats.
 This Project will step you through how to do this with a Neural Network mindset, and so will also hone your intuitions about deep learning.